mohammedasker/100-days-of-code/log.md

 **Today's Progress**: More practice of querySelector in a dummy page.

 **Thoughts** Got no work today, so I was able to code at my usual time.
 Still trying to get hang on how querySelector works and need more time to fully understand it.

+### Day 53: Aug 5, 2019

+**Today's Progress**: Even more practice of querySelector in a dummy page.

+**Thoughts** Today was an unproductive day.
+Made no meaningful progress and feel like I wasted a lot of free time.
+I'll forgot about querySelector for now and do something else like signing up for JavaScript30 course.